Humans-of-Julia/HoJBot.jl/README.md

 Testing with your own server:
 1. Define `HOJBOT_DISCORD_TOKEN` environment variable in your shell profile
 2. Start the bot using `script/run.sh` script

+Take a look at the code under `command` and `handler` folders for examples about how to build stateless commands and watch message traffic and place reactions on them.